prady184u/Capstone1/README.md

 # Intended User

-In general Children ( Mathematics practice )
+1) In general Children ( Mathematics practice ) <br>
-School Kids
+2) School Kids <br>
-Anyone who wants to break ice from their busy schedule.
+3) Anyone who wants to break ice from their busy schedule.

 # Features
 Main Features include:
-Saves information of the player
+1) Saves information of the player/Student <br>
-Displays the score at the end of each level
+2) Displays the score at the end of each level <br>
-Provides different levels ( Basic/Intermediate/Advanced)
+3) Provides different levels (Basic/Intermediate/Advanced) - Easy/Basic/Medium/Hard/V.Hard <br>
-Test scores with top 5 ranking by level and day
+4) Test scores with top 5 ranking by level and day <br>
+5) Widget to show the test scores and ranking

 # Data persistence
 Currenlty the project aims to provide the data persistence offline using SQLite database